 Where transformations are performed¶

 The transformations you can do with TYPO3 are done in the class

 \TYPO3\CMS\Core\Html\RteHtmlParser.
 There is typically a function for each

 direction; From DB to RTE and from RTE to DB.

 The transformations are invoked in two cases:

-- Before content enters the editing form This is done by the RTE API
+- Before content enters the editing form This is done by calling the method

-- Before content is saved in the database This is done in
+- Before content is saved in the database This is done by calling the method

 The rationale for transformations is discussed in Historical Perspective on RTE Transformations.